cakephp/phinx/docs/commands.rst

         $ phinx init .

 Open this file in your text editor to setup your project configuration.
-Please see the Configuration_ chapter for more information.
+Please see the :doc:`Configuration <configuration>` chapter for more information.

 The Migrate Command
 -------------------